 (B) Additional requirements (including excess emissions requirements) become applicable to an affected source under the national acid rain program.
 Upon approval by the EPA, excess emissions offset plans will be deemed to be incorporated into the permit;

-(C) The Department or the EPA determines that the permit contains a material mistake or that inaccurate statements were made in establishing the emissions standards or other terms or conditions of the permit;
+(C) DEQ or the EPA determines that the permit contains a material mistake or that inaccurate statements were made in establishing the emissions standards or other terms or conditions of the permit;

-(D) The Department or the EPA determines that the permit must be revised or revoked to assure compliance with the applicable requirements;
+(D) DEQ or the EPA determines that the permit must be revised or revoked to assure compliance with the applicable requirements;

-(E) The Department determines that the permit must be revised or revoked to assure compliance with the National Ambient Air Quality Standards (NAAQS).
+(E) DEQ determines that the permit must be revised or revoked to assure compliance with the ambient air quality standards.

 (b) Proceedings to reopen and issue a permit must follow the same procedures as apply to initial permit issuance and affect only those parts of the permit for which cause to reopen exists.
 Such reopening will be made as expeditiously as practicable;

-(c) Reopenings under subsection (1)(a) of this rule may not be initiated before a notice of such intent is provided to the source by the Department at least 30 days in advance of the date that the permit is to be reopened, except that the Department may provide a shorter time period in the case of an emergency.
+(c) Reopenings under subsection (1)(a) may not be initiated before a notice of such intent is provided to the source by DEQ at least 30 days in advance of the date that the permit is to be reopened, except that DEQ may provide a shorter time period in the case of an emergency.

 (2) Reopening for cause by the EPA:

-(a) The Department will, within 90 days after receipt of a notification from the EPA of reopening for cause, forward to the EPA a proposed determination of termination, modification, or revocation and reissuance, as appropriate.
+(a) DEQ will, within 90 days after receipt of a notification from the EPA of reopening for cause, forward to the EPA a proposed determination of termination, modification, or revocation and reissuance, as appropriate.
 The EPA may extend this 90-day period for an additional 90 days if the EPA finds that a new or revised permit application is necessary or that the permittee must submit additional information;

-(b) The Department will have 90 days from receipt of an EPA objection to resolve any objection that the EPA makes and to terminate, modify, or revoke and reissue the permit in accordance with the EPA's objection or determine not to reissue the permit in accordance with the EPA's objection;
+(b) DEQ will have 90 days from receipt of an EPA objection to resolve any objection that the EPA makes and to terminate, modify, or revoke and reissue the permit in accordance with the EPA's objection or determine not to reissue the permit in accordance with the EPA's objection;

-(c) The Department will provide at least 30 days' notice to the permittee in writing of the reasons for any such action and provide an opportunity for a hearing;
+(c) DEQ will provide at least 30 days' notice to the permittee in writing of the reasons for any such action and provide an opportunity for a hearing;

 (d) Proceedings to terminate, revoke, or modify and reissue a permit initiated by the EPA must follow the same procedures as apply to initial permit issuance and affect only those parts of the permit for which cause to reopen exists.
-Such reopening will be made as expeditiously as practicable by the Department.
+Such reopening will be made as expeditiously as practicable by DEQ.

 Stat.
 Auth.: ORS 468.020 & ORS 468A.310 Stats.
 Implemented: ORS 468 & ORS 468A Hist.: DEQ 12-1993, f. & cert. ef.
 9-24-93; DEQ 22-1995, f. & cert. ef.
 10-6-95; DEQ 14-1999, f. & cert. ef.
 10-14-99, Renumbered from 340-028-2280; DEQ 6-2001, f.
 6-18-01, cert. ef.
 7-1-01